Hosting Neo4j in the Cloud

-Instructions for launching VMs directly using Amazon’s command line tool are provided in the article on Deploying Neo4j on EC2 using a custom Neo4j AMI.
+Single instance (VM-based) - instructions for launching VMs with Amazon’s command line tool are provided in the developer guide to deploy Neo4j on EC2 with a custom Amazon Machine Image (AMI)^.
 Using this method, both Community and Enterprise options are available.

-We recommend that for security group settings, you select the option to "Create new security group based on seller settings".
-This will ensure that when the instance is launched, the default ports that need to be open will be.
+For this installation, we recommend you select the option in security group settings to "Create new security group based on seller settings".
+This will ensure that when the instance is launched, the default ports that are needed will be open.

 Neo4j can be deployed directly from Azure Marketplace.

-For users who wish to run Neo4j in kubernetes clusters, Neo4j provides a public helm chart which permits easy installation using standard
+For users who wish to run Neo4j in kubernetes clusters, Neo4j provides a helm chart, which permits installation using standard